aisingapore/TagUI/README.md

 ### FEATURES
 - automate Chrome, Firefox, PhantomJS
+- visual automation of website and desktop
 - unzip and run on macOS, Linux, Windows
 - natural language with JavaScript support
+- write in over 20 different native languages
-- Chrome extension for recording steps
+- Chrome extension for recording actions
-- object repositories / flexible datatables
-- intelligent XPath/CSS element selector
-- visual automation of website and desktop
-- live mode to try steps or code in real-time
 - run by schedule, command line, API URL
-- command line assistant in natural language
-- advanced outgoing API calls to webservices
+- advanced API / command calls to services

 # Why This
 The goal of web automation is to reproduce cognitive interactions that you have with websites so that your laptop or server can do it for you, base on your schedule or conditions.
 TagUI helps you rapidly automate your repetitive or time-critical tasks - use cases include process automation, data acquisition and testing of web apps.
 Read on for more info or jump right into the [flow samples section](https://github.com/tebelorg/TagUI#flow-samples) to see examples of TagUI automation in natural-language-like syntax.